jakob-r/hugo-course/content/chapters/08_tuning/08-03-basicalgos.md

 title: "Chapter 8.3: Basic Techniques"
 quizdown: true
 ---
-In this section familiarize ourselves with two simple but popular tuning strategies, namely grid search and random search, and discuss their advantages and disadvantages.
+In this section we familiarize ourselves with two simple but popular tuning strategies, namely grid search and random search, and discuss their advantages and disadvantages.

 <!--more-->